 Yemen is suffering the largest humanitarian crisis in the world, exacerbated by ongoing conflict.
-USAID development assistance in Yemen bridges the relief-to-development continuum and strengthens Yemen's resiliency through programs that stabilize the economy, rebuild basic education and health systems, increase social cohesion, and improve water sector access and management.
+USAID development assistance in Yemen bridges the relief-to-development continuum.
+It strengthens Yemen's resiliency through programs that stabilize the economy, rebuild basic education and health systems, increase social cohesion, and improve water sector access and management.

 In Yemen, 19.7 million people lack access to basic health services.
-Only 51 percent of the health facilities in Yemen are fully functioning and of those, most lack operational specialists, equipment, and basic medicines.
+Only 51 percent of health facilities in Yemen are fully functioning and of those, most lack specialty physicians, equipment, and basic medicines.
 These gaps impact services for the most vulnerable, especially women and children.
 Yemen's maternal mortality ratio is one of the highest in the region at 164 maternal deaths per 100,000 live births.
-Among children, the under-5 mortality rate is 59.6 deaths per 1,000 live births, infant mortality rate is 45.7 deaths per 1,000 live births, and neonatal mortality rate is 28.1 deaths per 1,000 live births.
-In addition, the degrading health care system has resulted in vulnerability to and the emergence of diseases that can generally be cured or have been eradicated elsewhere.
-This ranges from a cholera outbreak to the reemergence of diphtheria, measles, and polio.
+The mortality rate of children under five is 59.6 deaths per 1,000 live births, the infant mortality rate is 45.7 deaths per 1,000 live births, and the neonatal mortality rate is 28.1 deaths per 1,000 live births.
+In addition, the weakened health care system has resulted in the re-emergence of preventable diseases.
+This ranges from a cholera outbreak to new cases of diphtheria, measles, and polio.